dlotterman/metal_code_snippets/documentation_stage/networking/operators_guide_metal_bgp.md

 ## So how do you actually drive it:

-The customer facing BGP endpoint is hosted on an instance’s ToR, always on the pre-defined `169.254.255.1/32`,`169.254.255.2/32` Peer IPs.
+The customer facing BGP endpoint is hosted on an instance’s ToR, always on the pre-defined `169.254.255.1/32`,`169.254.255.2/32` Peer IPs, which are [link-local](https://en.wikipedia.org/wiki/Link-local_address) IPs.

-Those peering IP's expect to be reached via the [Metal Private network](https://metal.equinix.com/developers/docs/networking/ip-addresses/#private-ipv4-management-subnets), **NOT** the [Metal Public Network](https://metal.equinix.com/developers/docs/networking/ip-addresses/#public-ipv4-subnet).
-To be clear, that means you must peer via your instances `10.0.0.0/8` IP address, not via its Public IP address (for example `145.40.76.240/28`).
+These Peer IPs can be reached via either the instance's [Public Network]((https://metal.equinix.com/developers/docs/networking/ip-addresses/#public-ipv4-subnet)) Gateway, or it's [Private Network](https://metal.equinix.com/developers/docs/networking/ip-addresses/#private-ipv4-management-subnets) Gateway.

+In the case of Linux networking and software routing, there are some differences in behavior between different ecosystems.

+### FRR
+For example, FRR, a common linux networking tool, has difficulty BGP peering with the Peering / link-local IP's over Linux's default gateway statement to the Public gateway.
+So for FRR+Linux, a static route must be issued to reach the Peering IPs via the Private Gateway.

 On a default Metal Linux instance, this would look like: